AdaptiveMachineLearning/artml/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)   [![PyPI license](https://img.shields.io/pypi/l/ansicolortags.svg)](https://github.com/angular/angular.js/blob/master/LICENSE)   [![PyPI status](https://img.shields.io/pypi/status/ansicolortags.svg)](https://github.com/AdaptiveMachineLearning)   [![Documentation Status](https://readthedocs.org/projects/ansicolortags/badge/?version=latest)](https://adaptivemachinelearning.github.io/)    [![GitHub release](https://img.shields.io/github/release/Naereen/StrapDown.js.svg)](https://github.com/AdaptiveMachineLearning/artml/tree/master/python/artml)

+# Fork the World of Real time Learning & Continuous Intelligence

+ARTML is a high-level Machine Learning API, written in Python and capable of running and building all linear models.
+It was developed with a focus on enabling continous and real time learning in distributed environments.
+Current hype is about Deep learning, But the future is deep with real learning.
+Welcome to the world of Real Learning!

+Read the documentation at [adaptivemachinelearning.io] (https://adaptivemachinelearning.github.io/)

 # Adaptive Real Time Machine Learning (ART-ML)

 The term “Real Time” is used to describe how well predictive modeling algorithms can accommodate an ever increasing data load instantaneously.
 However, such real time problems are usually closely coupled with the fact that conventional data mining algorithms operate in a batch mode where having all of the relevant data at once is a requirement.
 Thus, here Real Time Machine Learning  is defined as having all of the following characteristics, independent of the amount of data involved: